The Washington Post Motion & Video Identity

-As part of the effort to shift public perception of the renowned, heritage brand that is The Post into something more modern, it was recognized that change needed to begin to take shape within the organization first.
-The company’s internal video communications were a jumping off point in instilling The Post’s fresh new image.
+As part of the effort to shift public perception of The Post, the company’s internal video communications served as a jumping off point in instilling The Post’s fresh new image.

 The Washington Post was founded in 1877.
 Its image has transformed and shifted throughout the years, but as its longstanding legacy continued to age and grow, so did the need to preserve a recognizable visual identity.